chris-beech-housing/Land-Registry-PPD-EPC-price-per-square-metre/README.md

 		iv) Tidying up of the variable names; keeping the existing variable names allows for troubleshooting with comparison to the original code

-'4.
-Create final PPD'.
+4. Create final PPD.
 This script uses data.table indexing to split the matches into 1:1 or 1:N transaction to EPC groups, has a new function to determine which of the N to choose, then recombines and filters for data quality.
 Alternate rules and filters can easily be substituted.
 This is equivalent to the Data_cleaning.R script in Bin's work.

 There is no equivalent to Bin's Evaluation.R and Read_NSPL.sql scripts but these are trivial to replicate for those that require it.

-air.toml The code has been formatted with air: https://www.tidyverse.org/blog/2025/02/air/ with a custom line width of 105 to ensure the row wise operations fit on one line for ease of scanning.
+air.toml The code has been formatted with air: https://www.tidyverse.org/blog/2025/02/air/ with a custom line width of 105 characters to ensure the row wise operations fit on one line for ease of scanning by eye.

 All Data should be put in the Data folder along with Bin's rulechi.csv which is used to correct addresses as necessary.
 I have not tried to add to these rules, although it may be possible to do so.